Ericsson/c3-web-examples/screen-sharing/firefox-extension/README.md

 #### More info
- - We already have a signed account here.
-The email address and password are the same as the one for chrome extensions account.

-  - More information on add-on distribution cand signing are here. https://developer.mozilla.org/en-US/Add-ons/Distribution
+  - More information on add-on distribution and signing: https://developer.mozilla.org/en-US/Add-ons/Distribution